 What Is ERP?

-It can be a single suite of software from one vendor (the traditional way), or multiple software applications from different vendors integrated with each other (known as the “postmodern” approach—you can read more about that here).
+An ERP system can be a single suite of software from one vendor (the traditional way), or multiple software applications from different vendors integrated with each other (known as the “postmodern” approach—you can read more about that here).

 What Is CRM?